GabrielEdogawa/gabrieledogawa.github.io/_projects/3_project.md

 \Delta Q_t^b=C_p m_{b, t}^p\left(\tau_{b, t}^{p, i}-T_t^a\right) \frac{\lambda_b L_b}{C_p m_{b, t}^{p, r}}=\lambda_b L_b\left(\tau_{b, t}^{p, i}-T_t^a\right)
 $$

 This equation suggests that $$\Delta Q_t^b$$ is independent of MFR $$m_{b,t}^p$$.
-Hence, by fixing MFR, the above heat system operation model is a linear optimization problem.
-A two-step hydraulic-thermal decomposition is adopted to find a near-optimal solution.
+Hence, by fixing MFR, the above heat system operation model is a linear program.
+Then, I use a heuristic two-step hydraulic-thermal decomposition to find a near-optimal solution with good quality.
 The workflow is summarized below.

 - Step 1: Set all pipeline temperatures to the lower limits and calculate the heat loss.
 - Step 2: Calculate the required heat sources by the summation of heat demand and the calculated heat loss.
 Then calculate the heat source and heat load MFR per their models.
 - Step 3: Calculate the pipeline MFR per the MFR balance equations.
-- Step 4:Fix all MFR variables, then perform the optimization.
+- Step 4: Fix all MFR variables, then perform the optimization.

 The following table provides all the notations throughout this subsection.